qid12/Targeting2019-nCoV/docs/drug_candidates.md

-## Drugs and candidates for 2019-nCoV
+## Drugs and candidates tested for 2019-nCoV

-The table below shows the identified drug candidates in no particular order.
-According to evidence-based drug R&D, we only collected the drug candidates with preclinical and clinical evidence.
-Those suggested by expert systems or predictive models were not included.
+Drug candidates with preclinical and clinical studies done for 2019-nCoV were collected from different sources.
+Those suggested by expert systems or predictive models and traditional Chinese herbs were excluded.
+The table below lists the results in no particular order.

 | Drug Name          | Structure                                                    | MoA                                         | Indication                                                   | DrugBank URL                                     | Anti-2019nCoV Evidence         | Reference                                                    |
 | ------------------ | ------------------------------------------------------------ | ------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------ | ------------------------------ | ------------------------------------------------------------ |